When I Grow Up I Want to Be Federica Barbaranelli

 A weekend of soulful food and permaculture in Cantabria

-Steal From the Best is a post series that explores unique places, people and lifestyles related to food and sustainability.
+When I Grow Up I Want to Be Federica Barbaranelli is part of a post series that explores unique places, people and lifestyles related to food and sustainability.
 Why all this research?
 Find the answer in Drawing My Ideal Home.
-Up next in the series: Massimo Bottura.
+Up next: The Best Meal Ever?

 Leaving everything behind to pursue an ideal is not brave — it’s madness.
 Federica Barbaranelli was (still is) a talented interior designer and owner of a well-loved store in Madrid.
 People from all over knew her and came to buy her carefully curated pieces.
 Prestigious magazines wrote about her.
 She was, by any means, the definition of success.
 Then she decided to close her fourteen-year-old shop and move to a tiny town in Cantabria.
 Ask anyone: madness.